MarshallBelles/blender_spritify/README.md

 #### MacOS

-1. Download or clone this repository.
+1. Install Dependencies

-2. Open the Terminal application
+Using Brew:

-3. CD into the Setup directory.
+`brew install pkgconfig`

-   EX: `CD /Users/johndoe/Documents/blender_spritify/Setup`
+`brew install imagemagick`

-4. Execute the MacOS-setup.sh script to install dependencies
+2. Clone or download this repository

-   EX: `./MacOs-setup.sh`
+3. In Blender, install spritify.py as a plugin

 ------------------------------ OLD Description ------------------------------

 Spritify

 When an animation render is complete, all of the frames in the animation are